 - Group cabin with two bunk beds (up to 4 people)

 - Twin cabin with one bunk bed (up to 2 people)

-On top of that, this hotel is extremely beautiful and surrounded by tradition Japanese landscapes.
-You can check some pictures on Hotels.com website.
+On top of that, this hotel is extremely beautiful and surrounded by traditional Japanese landscapes.

 Capsule Hotels Disadvantages For Couples

 Before you leave, I must warn you about the disadvantages of capsule hotels.
-Although capsule hotels can be an amazing experience for tourists, there are some inconvenient worth knowing before you prepare your travel.
+Although capsule hotels can be an amazing experience for tourists, there are some inconveniences worth knowing before you prepare for your travel.

 I promise to make it short and simple so you can quickly move on and start looking for your hotel. 🙂

 The most common disadvantages of capsule hotels are:

 - Noise: This is the most important one.
 Capsule hotels are noisy because you’re sleeping in capsules that can’t even be locked most of the time.
 Common noises include snoring, alarm clocks, especially from 6 am to 8 am, and any other sound that a human body can produce.
 I really recommend getting some silicone ear plugs for sleeping, which you can easily find on Amazon.
 There are also some cheaper options like foam ear plugs, if you prefer.